-Jakarta readies for huge Islamist protest
+Thousands rally in Jakarta over governor's alleged blasphemy

 When video of Ahok speaking out against the Quranic verse appeared online in October, there was widespread outrage from conservative, religious quarters, but at the time, critics say, the government did little to dampen down extremist reaction.

-"Pluralist politicians, like President Jokowi, were silent," Sidney Jones, Jakarta-based director of the Institute for Policy Analysis of Conflict, wrote at the beginning of November.
+"Pluralist politicians, like President Jokowi, were silent," Jones wrote at the beginning of November.

 "No one said, 'Let's stop this in it tracks.'
 Neither the President nor Vice-President did anything to try to cool tempers."